liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 It took us about a year to move from remote-friendly to remote-first.
-The last two and a half months were the most intensive - that's the time between the "Remote-first vision" presentation and documenting the new approach.
+The last two and a half months were the most intensive - that's the time between the "Remote-first vision" presentation and committing to the new approach.

 ### The future